Chemistry

 Answer

-Reason — As element Y has 2 electrons in its 2nd orbit, so the electronic configuration of Y is [2, 2] and X has 7 electrons in the third orbit so its electronic configuration is [2, 8, 7]
+Reason — Element Y has 2 electrons in its 2nd orbit, so it's electronic configuration of Y is [2, 2] and Element X has 7 electrons in the third orbit so its electronic configuration is [2, 8, 7]

-Y donates it two valence electrons and completes its octet and two atoms of X accept the electrons to attain the octet, hence the compound formed is YX2.
+Y donates its two valence electrons and two atoms of X accept one electron each to attain stable octets.
+Hence, the compound formed is YX2.

 Answered By